 This course focuses on how technology is positioned as an effective strategic driver in the hospitality and tourism business.
-The student learns to understand the challenges strategic develop objectives implement and develop high-potential technology managers.
-Student will work on studies of current case technology challenges, including implementation and maintenance of complex scheduling and reservation systems.
+The student learns to understand the challenges and develop strategic objectives implement and develop high-potential technology managers.
+Student will work on studies of current technology case challenges, including implementation and maintenance of complex scheduling and reservation systems.
 Instructor and student peer interaction will promote critical thinking and decision making skills to enhance technological decision making that affects the strength of the corporation.

-HOTO690 - MBA Internship in Hospitality and Tourism 3 Credits environment.
+HOTO690 - MBA Internship in Hospitality and Tourism 3 Credits

+For students who are not working in the internship industry. the offers the opportunity to put learned theory to practical application in a supervised work environment.
 Students are required to complete a minimum of 180 hours in the workplace and complete a portfolio on the internship.
 Periodic conferences between the site supervisor and Program Department Chair are scheduled to monitor and evaluate student progress.